LiarOnce/minecraft-live2d-sdk3/README.md

 ## Issues

-Since I don’t have the original project file, I converted moc to moc3 in some special ways.
+~~Since I don’t have the original project file, I converted moc to moc3 in some special ways.~~

-But from some actions, there are still problems.
+Now with the author’s consent, I got the original project file, but the issue still exists.

 SDK 2.0 (Original):